spurin/container-systemd/README.md

 ## Overview

 Up until recently (ubuntu_23.04), it was possible to build an image with a custom systemd that used the legacy hierarchy.
 This as expected, appears to be deprecated from ubuntu 23.04 onwards.
-That said, hopefully by the point that this or even when 24.04 becomes an adopted standard, the requirement to use _legacy images for most users systems (with the progression to linux distributions that supports cgroups v2 natively) will demise.
+That said, hopefully by the point that this or even when 24.04 becomes an adopted standard, the requirement to fall back on the _legacy images (with the progression to linux distributions that supports cgroups v2 natively) will demise.

 See the individual branches for sources.
 The image can be executed directly (with for example, ```/bin/bash```) or, can be used as a systemd base for other projects.
 Execution examples are in the README.md